Varustevahti/Backend/README.md

 <details>
 <summary><strong>Cybersecurity</strong></summary>
 Our user interface is secured with Clerk´s interface.
-As far as we know, it doesnt affect our backend, which makes it a huge security risk.
-We have taken this under our consideration by implementing DANIELIN SQL INJEKTIO TEKSIT TÄHÄN
+But it doesnt operate on our backend, which makes it a huge security risk.
+We have taken this under our consideration and we have implemented several backend security mechanisms using FastAPI and SQLAlchemy´s ORM:
+  - Every request to API is validated using Pydantic models, ensuring correct data types and preventing unexpected input        from reaching the database
+  - Internal errors are not returned to client.
+FastAPI returns generic error messages while detailed exceptions are logged     else where, preventing possible leakage of sensitive information.
+  - All database operations use SQLAlchemy ORM query builder instead of raw SQL strings.
+This ORM layer ensures that user-      controlled data is allways parametrized, eliminating SQL-injection vulnerabilities.
+Clerks user_id can be connected to our owner_id, then each user can access, only their own data, which could have increased our cybersecurity alot.

 Because we didnt deploy our app for customers to use, we left Clerk´s security policies such as two-step verification, email, username & password correct inputs and other validations unconfigurated, for developers to do their work without unnecessary obstacles.

 Otherwise we have securely kept our .env credentials away from public and we have no hardcoded passwords or other critical information on our codebase
 </details>